Zyrakia/TMIJS-Commander/README.md

 }
 ```

-When a user now executes the command `!hello` the `invoked` method will be called on the linked executor, which says `Hello World!` in the channel that the command was sent in.
+When a user now executes the command `!hello` the `invoke` method will be called on the linked executor, which says `Hello World!` in the channel that the command was sent in.